fb-pixel

 Notes

-• Hard boil and peel your eggs ahead of time, this makes the day of pickling eggs super fast and stress-free.
+• Hard-boil and peel your eggs ahead of time; this makes the day of pickling eggs super fast and stress-free.

 • You can substitute white vinegar or rice wine vinegar for a different flavor.

-• Feel free to experiment with additional flavors like dill, onion, even jalapeno for some added spice.
+• Feel free to experiment with additional flavors like dill, onion, or even jalapeno for some added spice.

 Nutrition